IWC Schaffhausen: Electrical era

-In 1888 electricity began to take over at the watch factory.
+In 1888, electricity began to take over at the watch factory.
 J. Rauschenbach had a powerline installed which supplied it with electricity.
 Shortly before the turn of the century, the company started converting its production machines to electricity.
 An electric motor made by Brown Boveri from Baden powered the engines in the factory.
 These were later replaced during the 1930s with individually powered machines.

-1900–1960
+1900–1969

 During the period just before and after the First World War, E.J.
 Homberger established many social institutions.
 He extended the living quarters for factory employees and established a fund for widows and orphans.
 In 1929, the name of the fund was changed to the J. Rauschenbach Foundation and in 1949 he founded the Watch Company Welfare Foundation.
 Germany's military buildup of the 1930s brought the demand for precision watches back to Glashütte.
 From the second half of the thirties to the end of World War II, IWC was one of five watch manufacturers (the others being Stowa, Laco, Wempe and A. Lange & Söhne) that built B-Uhren for Germany's air force (Luftwaffe).
+The company was also one of twelve manufacturers (known to collectors as the 'Dirty Dozen') which provided watches to the British War Office, under the W.W.W. specification, resulting in the Mark X.

+IWC's historical significance is marked by several pioneering timepieces, including the 1936 Special Pilot's Watch (Ref.
+436), which laid the groundwork for its renowned aviation collection, and the 1939 Portugieser (Ref.
+325), notable for its large size and pocket watch movement.
+This legacy was further solidified by the 1940 Big Pilot's Watch (Ref.
+52 T.S.C.), a robust observation watch for military pilots, and the highly influential 1948 Mark 11, which set a new standard for precision and anti-magnetic protection in pilot's watches.